Bhadrabāhu: Early life

-Bhadrabahu was born in Pundravardhana (roughly equivalent to modern North Bengal) to a Jain-Brahman family (In Jain philosophy, a pratimādhārī shravaka—a layperson with vows—is considered a Brahman or Bamana) during which time the secondary capital of the Mauryas was Ujjain.
+Bhadrabahu was born in Pundravardhana (roughly equivalent to modern North Bengal) to a Brahmin family (In Jain philosophy, a pratimādhārī shravaka—a layperson with vows—is considered a Brahman or Bamana) during which time the secondary capital of the Mauryas was Ujjain.
 When he was seven, Govarddhana Mahamuni predicted that he will be the last Shruta Kevali and took him along for his initial education.
 According to Śvētāmbara tradition, he lived from 433 BC to 357 BC.
 Digambara tradition dates him to have died in 365 BC.
 Natubhai Shah dated him from 322 to 243 BC.

 Yasobhadra (351-235 BC), leader of the religious order reorganised by Mahavira, had two principle disciples, Sambhutavijaya (347-257 BC) and Bhadrabahu.
 After his death the religious order was led by Sambhutivijaya.
 After Sambhutivijaya's death, Bhadrabahu became the head of the monastic order.